RELEVANT CHAPTERS

 - Any type of service or activity that is illegal.

-- Any goods or services that can be deemed harmful to the health of the individual; this includes gambling, alcohol and tobacco products.
+- Any goods or services that can be deemed harmful to the health of the adult; this includes gambling, alcohol and tobacco products.

-- Payment of household bills, clothing, or any other costs that are not related to an individual’s assessed needs.
+- Payment of household bills, clothing, or any other costs that are not related to an adult’s assessed needs.

-An authorised person must not use direct payments to pay themselves to provide services to an adult who does not have capacity except as expressly authorised in writing by CMBC.
+An authorised person must not use direct payments to pay themselves to provide services to an adult without capacity except as expressly authorised in writing by CMBC.

 11. Managing Direct Payments